TaxDome Pricing 2026: Plans, Costs & The Modular Uku Alternative

 Uku Elite Plan: $48/member/month

-Beyond Team features, it includes Google Drive and OneDrive integrations, customizable client portal menu, workforce management tools, actionable audit log, client budgeting capabilities, document management with one-click digitalization to accounting software, and E-signatures for seamless document workflows..
+Beyond Team plan features, Elite adds Google Drive and OneDrive integrations, customizable client portal menu, workforce management tools, an actionable audit log, client budgeting capabilities, document management with one-click digitalization into accounting software, e-signatures for seamless document workflows, and BI Analytics for data-driven firms.

 Uku Enterprise Plan: $88/member/month